Table of contents

 One important tip is to give your dog some time to adjust.
 These changes can be overwhelming and possibly even a bit scary, so please do not Irish things and be patient with their settling-in process.

 Consistency is key!
-Decide on house rules regarding where your dog is allowed and where they aren’t.
-Ensure everybody in the house follows these rules so your dog knows what’s expected of them.
+Decide on house rules regarding where your dog is allowed and where it isn’t.
+Ensure everybody in the house follows these rules so your dog knows what’s expected of it.

 It’s also essential to maintain your daily routine from the very beginning.
 While it might be tempting to shower your new rescue dog with lax rules and spontaneous gestures to make them feel wanted, it can unsettle them.
 Sticking to a regular schedule from the beginning will provide them with stability and security.